128technology/docs/docs/cli_reference.md

 ## `import iso`

-Import 128T ISO to the local repository
+Import SSR ISO to the local repository

 #### Usage